Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 Great Lord Greatsword -> buffable
 Smough's Hammer -> buffable
 Darkmoon Bow -> added int scaling (same scaling as faith, allows mages in general to get use out of this bow, not just faith builds)
+Darksword -> base damage increased by 3 in every infusion on every damage type.
+More worth using despite its 6 weight and difficulty of obtaining.

 Stamina cost reduction for specific bad weapons (BehaviorParam_PC)